RosNaviGator/Kronecker-based-CS-recovery/README.md

 ---

 ### Python
 It slightly depends on the following choice you make: you can either choose to use only the provided RECORD 100.mat from the repository or use other records from the MIT-BIH Arrhythmia Database.

 #### Python version and modules
 - Today: 23 August 2024 (worked fine up to this date)
 - Version: obviously need to have __python__ installed (__version 3.5 or above__, worked both with __3.8__ and __3.12__)

+- Run all commands from `root` directory of the project

 - You might want to install a python virtual environment, here shown with venv (but you're free to use _conda_ or whatever you prefer)
 ```sh
 # virtual environment